-Akamai’s new Application Load Balancer—one of our Cloudlet applications that was a big hit in the Developer Zone at Edge 2017—is a cloud-based load balancing solution that leverages both Application Layer (Layer 7) and DNS layer (Layer 3) logic.
-It gives you granular control to balance your traffic based on HTTP attributes (e.g., cookie value, url path, query string) using weighted round-robin and performance-based routing algorithms.
+Akamai’s Application Load Balancer is a cloud-based load balancing solution that leverages both Application Layer (Layer 7) and DNS layer (Layer 3) logic.
+It gives you granular control to balance your traffic based on HTTP attributes (e.g., cookie value, URL path, query string) using weighted round-robin and performance-based routing algorithms.

 As you can see, this is a really powerful tool.
 Let’s take a look at three key use cases for Application Load Balancer to see the kinds of things it can do for you: